Upper School

 STUDENT-DESIGNED CLUBS

-The Upper School’s challenging academic program is balanced by extracurricular opportunities that reflect our students’ interests, passions, and abilities.
+The Upper School’s challenging academic program is balanced by extracurricular opportunities that reflect our students’ affinities and passions.
 Our student-designed clubs represent an array of special interest, academic, and service-oriented offerings as vibrant and diverse as our student body.

 MORE PROGRAM HIGHLIGHTS